Skip to content

 Change from squash to merge or rebase:

-Custom Approval Logic
+Custom Eligibility Logic

-Add additional checks before auto-approve:
+Add additional checks before auto-merge enablement:

 // Check changelog for breaking changes